-"Marine” An odd, yet apt synthesis of Dave Dersham's work, according to anti-folk artist; improv-slam poet, James O’Brien (NYC).
-Cautionary tales of submerging archipelagos, the unfolding eco-dystopia, Samoan pigskin heroes, the occasional whimsy of demolition work among the Pioneer Valley lowlands, where Dave spent his formative years, meandered, and eventually returned; the familiar landscape a sound landing pad, despite perpetually poor snowpack, increasing humidity, tempered with trail networks, expansive bike paths.
+"Marine” An odd, yet apt distillation of Dave Dersham's songs according to anti-folk artist / improv-slam poet, James O’Brien (NYC).
+Here, one might find cautionary tales of submerging archipelagos, the unfolding eco-dystopia, Samoan pigskin heroes, and the whimsy of demolition work among the Pioneer Valley lowlands, where Dave spent his formative years, meandered, and eventually returned.
+A familiar landscape it was -- a sound landing pad -- despite perpetually poor snowpack, increasing heat and humidity.

 “Gilding the Lilies” came out in 2011, recorded and accompanied by Lloyd Thayer and Jared Fiske.
-10 tunes colored this sophomore collection with lap steel, electric guitar, percussion, and keyboard.
+His sophomore collection was Imbued with lap steel, electric guitar, percussion, and keyboard.
 The work was distributed internationally.

-Dersham is a sly humorist, cultural critic, a melancholy optimist; a blend of uncanny rhythm, muted chords of semi-triangular shapes, wielding space for the open-hearted.
+Dersham is a sly humorist, cultural critic, a melancholy optimist; a blend of uncanny rhythm and muted chords, wielding space for the open-hearted.

-A third album of some sort – perhaps an EP – will arrive at the midpoint of 2023, despite the insinuations of COVID-19 and its endless iterations.
+A third album of some sort – perhaps an EP – will arrive in 2023, despite the insinuations of COVID-19 and its looping iterations.